marketable-it-skills/s17-es2023-module_a-design_and_implementation/project-description.md

 Responsiveness is also important and the website should look good on three different viewports: mobile, tablet, and desktop.

-The client will supply the competitors with a defined website structure and will therein define all the pages and sections of the website.
+The client will supply you with a defined website structure and will therein define all the pages and sections of the website.
 The client will also provide all content for the website, such as text, images, and other media, as well as the exact definitions of the responsive breakpoints.